fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 1. The first bin (closest to the transducer) is sometimes corrupted due to what is known as ringing.
-A period of time is needed for the sound energy produced during a transducer`s transmit pulse to dissipate before the ADCP can adequately receive the returned echoes.
+A period of time is needed for the sound energy produced during a transducer's transmit pulse to dissipate before the ADCP can adequately receive the returned echoes.
 This “blanking interval” is used to prevent useless data from being recorded.
 If it is too short, signal returns can be contaminated by the lingering noise from the transducer.
 The